To be eligible for the NDIS you must:

 - need support from a person or equipment to do everyday activities

-The National Disability Insurance Agency (NDIA) or one of their partner organisations will work with you to develop your first plan.
+When you have gained access to the NDIS, the National Disability Insurance Agency (NDIA) or one of their partner organisations will work with you to develop your first plan.

 Local Area Coordination